-Site allocation Size (ha) Suitability of habitat to support nightjar and/or woodlark during offsite foraging 25: Site HS9 - Former Elizabethan High School (at least 46 new dwellings) 1.3 This is a brownfield site located approximately 6.3km from the ppSPA.
+Site allocation Size (ha) Suitability of habitat to support nightjar and/or woodlark during offsite foraging 23: Site HS8 - Former Elizabethan High School (at least 46 new dwellings) 1.3 This is a brownfield site located approximately 6.3km from the ppSPA.
 It supports disturbed grassland and bare ground.
 These habitats are of low suitability for ppSPA birds and are highly unlikely to contribute to maintaining ppSPA populations.
 In addition, the site lies within the urban area of Worksop.
-27: HS11 - Fairy Grove, Retford (60 new dwellings) 2.7 This site lies around 6km from the ppSPA.
+25: HS10 - Fairy Grove, Retford (61 new dwellings) 2.7 This site lies around 6km from the ppSPA.
 The allocation site supports suitable winter foraging opportunities for woodlark, as part of the site is arable land, with the remainder being mostly disturbed grassland with two residential buildings present.
 Given the distance from the ppSPA, small size of the arable part of the site and abundance of more suitable habitat in the wider landscape, it is unlikely bird population from the ppSPA would rely on this site for foraging habitat.
-29: HS13 - Ordsall South, Retford (800 new dwellings) unknown This site lies approximately 3.4km from the ppSPA.
+27: HS12 - Ordsall South, Retford (800 new dwellings within the plan period (with an additional 450 new dwellings beyond the plan period) 108.7 This site lies approximately 3.4km from the ppSPA.
 It supports suitable winter foraging opportunities for woodlark, in arable habitat.
 Due to its distance from the site and the abundance of similar habitat in the wider landscape, it is unlikely bird population from the ppSPA would rely on this site for foraging habitat.
-30: Site NP04 - Ollerton Road, Tuxford (90 new dwellings) 1.5 This site lies 6km from the ppSPA and comprises an arable field.
+28: HS13 - Ollerton Road, Tuxford (75 new dwellings) 3.9 This site lies 6km from the ppSPA and comprises an arable field.
 Given the distance from the ppSPA, small size of the site and abundance of more suitable habitat in the wider landscape, it is unlikely bird population from the ppSPA would rely on this site for foraging habitat.